vuxcode/pr1-project-Livraan/time-report.md

 - 2021-12-09, Worked for 1 hour and 30 minutes
 - After the help from Colin I could finally make the check for answer function work as expected.
 I just had one tiny detail off and now it works.
 I then removed all the comments with unnecessary code and comments that wasn't for any use anymore.
 After that I wrote some comment on every part of the code to make me understand the code in the future.

+- 2021-12-13, Worked for 1 hour and 20 minutes
+- Have been experimenting with a progress bar and haven't made any great progress.
+Have saved what I have done in comments and gonna return to look at it again.
+Not sure if I can figure this one out.